Seek advice first

 5 Negligence: this is a failure to exercise due care when damage is reasonably foreseeable.
 It is clear that police officers owe a duty of care to people in custody.
 Whether police officers owe a duty of care in other circumstances is not settled law in Australia.

-You have three years from the date of the “cause of action” (i.e. the date of the incident) to issue court proceedings.
-This time frame can be extended in limited circumstances.
+You have three years from the date the “cause of action” accrued (i.e. the date of the incident) to issue court proceedings.
+This time frame can be extended, but only in limited circumstances.

-The State of Victoria is liable for torts (i.e. wrongs) committed by police officers while performing their duties (s 74 Victoria Police Act 2013 (Vic)).
+The State of Victoria is liable for torts (i.e. wrongs)committed by police officers while performing their duties (s 74 Victoria Police Act 2013 (Vic)).
 This means that if you initiate civil proceedings for police misconduct, the State of Victoria would be the defendant.
-An individual police officer can be the defendant if the State of Victoria argues that:
+An individual police officer can only be the defendant if the State of Victoria argues that:

 • the conduct did not occur during the police officer’s performance of his or her duties; or